mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 If you'd like to learn more check out the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/exercises#controllers" target="_blank">Controllers exercise</a>
 <h2 id="views">Views</h2>
 Views in rails are similar to those in Sinatra.
-There are a few main differences:
+There are only a few key differences:
 - They end in ```html.erb``` instead of ```html```
 - They are organized nicely by model name.
-I.e. Your users views are in ```app/views/users```
+I.e. Your users views are in ```app/views/users/```
 - They are named after the route they represent.
 That's to say if you have a ```users/new``` route, the view file for this route would be ```apps/views/users/new.html.erb```.
 If you are still confused about routes because you didn't read Keith's post, please read it...
 If you read Keith's post and are still confused then rest assured you will understand soon. :)

 That's really it for views.